mloetta/Atoms-v1/README.md

 ## How to Use
 - **[Invite Pannie to Your Server](https://discord.com/oauth2/authorize?client_id=1215398905970303036&permissions=8&scope=bot)**
 - **Set Up Permissions:** Ensure that Pannie has the necessary permissions to function properly.
-- **Explore Commands:** Use the `!help` command to view a list of available commands and their usage.
+- **Explore Commands:** Use the `/help` command to view a list of available commands and their usage.
 - **Configure Settings:** Customize Pannie's behavior and settings using the configuration command.
 - **Enjoy Pannie's Features:** Explore the various commands and features to enhance your Discord server.